 Some argue that the most sensible income amount to attach to the middle class would be the median household income, around $54,000.
 Perhaps, anyone who earns between the 25th percentile and 75th percentile is a member of the middle class.

 Diana Farrell, once Deputy Director of America’s National Economic Council, told The Economist she thinks a middle class income begins at the point where a person (or family) has one-third of their income left over for discretionary purposes after they’ve provided themselves with food and shelter.
 In other words, someone who earns $3,000 per month would have $1,000 left after they’ve paid their mortgage or rent, utilities, and grocery bills.

 Discretionary income is not so easy to find.
-We’ve ranked a list of eight things the middle class can no longer really afford.
+We’ve created a list of ten things the middle class can no longer really afford.
 We’re not talking about lavish luxuries, like private jets and yachts.
 The items on this list are a bit more basic, and some are even necessities.